busoc/duplicate/README.md

 ### table [default]

-* remote: tell duplicate to listen for UDP packets coming from remote address.
+* address: tells duplicate to listen for UDP packets coming from remote address or to listen from incoming packets on the specified address.
-* nic:    when duplicate subscribe to a multicast group for its incoming packets and that multiple interface are avaible on the server, the nic (network interface controller) tells duplicate the interface with the specified identifier.
+* nic: when duplicate subscribes to a multicast group for its incoming packets and that multiple interface are avaible on the server, the nic (network interface controller) tells duplicate the interface with the specified identifier.
   This option is not mandatory.
 Duplicate will chose the default network interface if the option is not set or let empty.
+* keep-listen: tells duplicate to stay listening after the TCP connection with the remote client is closed or encounters any errors

 ### table [[route]]